Key facts

 Course overview

-In today's digital world – where technology is central to business, government and daily life – cyber security threats are a major challenge across many industry sectors.
-And as cyber-attacks are becoming everyday occurrences, cyber security professionals are in increasing demand globally.
+In today's digital world – where technology is central to daily life – cyber security threats are a major challenge across many industry sectors.
+With cyber-attacks becoming more frequent, cybersecurity skills are crucial for the success of our digital future, and professionals in this field are in high demand globally.

 Course information